 Is the toxic person ignoring or an engulfing type of person?

 My family is very engulfing.
 What that means is that they will swallow you whole when you extend them even the smallest bit of attention.
-It is not attention or interest that they sweeps you up, but a type of entitlement.
-They are entitle to know your business, to criticize you, to interfere with you life… They own you, it is their right to have access to you.
+It is not attention or interest that sweeps you up, but a type of entitlement.
+They feel they are entitled to know your business, to criticize you, and to interfere with you life.
+They act as if they own you, and that it is their right to have access to you.